Joint Community Detection and Rotational Synchronization via Semidefinite Programming: Semidefinite relaxation

 When the cluster sizes are unknown, an SDP similar to \eqref{eq:SDP_unknown} can be designed as:

 which only requires the number of clusters $K$ as a parameter.
-Moreover, a similar rounding procedure as in Section~\ref{sec:rounding} can be used to improve the solution by \eqref{eq:SDP_unequaK}.
-Finding the exact recovery guarantee for both \eqref{eq:SDP_general_known} and \eqref{eq:SDP_unequaK} is an interesting but challenging task, which is left for future work.
+Also, the rounding step \eqref{eq:rounding_formula} can be used to improve the recovery by \eqref{eq:SDP_unequaK}.
+Establishing the exact recovery guarantee for both \eqref{eq:SDP_general_known} and \eqref{eq:SDP_unequaK} is an interesting but challenging task, which is left for future work.